LaMar's Donuts: Media recognition

 For National Donut Day in 2017, they became the first donut store to deliver donuts via air drone, making drops around Denver to the mayor, police, firefighters, and community members.
 This event generated media placements both locally and nationally, including features in four Denver TV stations, Denver Business Journal, Huffington Post, ABC News, and Mashable.

 Partnerships

-LaMar's Donuts has participated in events such as the annual Whiskey and the Donuts Festival in Denver.
+LaMar's Donuts has participated in events such as the annual Whiskey and Donuts Festival in Denver.
 LaMar's Donuts works with local police officers to sponsor events on National Coffee with a Cop Day.

 Lamar's has frequently partnered with The Salvation Army since 2009 to donate proceeds from the week of National Donut Day to the organization's youth services.
 They also celebrate this event by educating the community about the Salvation Army's programs and how people can help or contribute to their cause.